ann-sandra/Axle-Crack-Investigation/README.md

 ## Data Description

-The dataset comprised axle-box accelerations recorded during experimental tests on a wheelset installed on the LucchiniRS test bench.
+The dataset comprised axle-box accelerations recorded during experimental tests on a wheelset installed on the test bench.
 The wheelset was tested under conditions replicating real-world train operation, including:
 - Speeds of **100 km/h**, **200 km/h**, and **300 km/h**.
 - Applied loads to simulate running conditions.
 - Artificially reproduced axle cracks of increasing severity (**Crack70**, **Crack81**, **Crack91**).